TradePulse Learning Hub

 Pitfall

 MFI can remain elevated in strong bull markets.
-Treat it as strength, not reversal guarantee.
+Treat persistent high readings as strength confirmation, not reversal signal.

 CCI (Commodity Channel Index — 20)